michaelwodka/blog/README.md

 # Blog for Personal Website
-This is my blog for my personal website.
+This is my blog for my personal website: https://michaelwodka.com/blog.